sunnymnie/crypto/analysis/etc-short.md

 # Ethereum Classic short
 Over the past few days, ETC has jumped from $15 to $40.
 Is this a safe opportunity to go short?
 In summary, this trade is shorting ETC for a few weeks and expecting this bull fervor to wear off.
+In the meantime, the collateral will be long ETH.

 ## Time horizens and expectations
 - Can be as short as a week, up to a few weeks after the Merge in September.